s10wen/kapow-skeleton/README.md

 ## Installation

-NB: A Yeoman generator is currently being developed to automate the creation of a new Kapow! based project.
+NB: A Yeoman generator is currently being developed to automate the creation of a new Kapow! based project and take care of much of what is detailed below.

 1) Create a directory for your project and extract the contents of the the Kapow!
 Skeleton archive into it.
 Alternatively you could do `git clone git@github.com:mkdo/kapow-skeleton.git your-project-folder`, navigate to the project folder and then delete the `.git` directory with `sudo rm -rf .git`